migarstka/migarstka/README.md

 ### Hello there!
 My name is Michael Garstka
-I recently completed a DPhil (PhD) in Optimisation at the University of Oxford (Trinity College) 👨‍🎓.
+I have a DPhil (PhD) in Optimisation at the University of Oxford (Trinity College) 👨‍🎓.
 My research focuses on convex optimisation and its applications 👨‍💻.
 I am also the main developer of [COSMO.jl](https://github.com/oxfordcontrol/COSMO.jl), a solver for convex conic problems.

+Currently, I am the Head of Science at Qogita where I work with my team works on:
+- product data curation
+- product pricing
+- product ranking
+- algorithms for efficient market making
+- building a data plaform (data lake, data warehouse, ETL batch jobs, Kafka streaming)